Pain is a part of life. And no matter how much you try to avoid experiencing pain, there will be times when it is inevitable.

 It is painful to develop discipline — to live within your means, delay gratification, stick to your budget, manage your spending, continue learning.

-But I would rather suffer through those, than experience the pain of regret – to realize later on in my life all the things that I could have done, all the things that I missed, and all the dreams that I had to let go.
+But honestly, I would rather suffer through those, than experience the pain of regret.
+To realize later on in my life all the things that I could have done, all the things that I missed, and all the dreams that I had to let go.

 A lot of us want to avoid pain, because it’s an unpleasant feeling.